 Why do some disciples return to the system?
 That is a good question and one we hope to shed some light on.
 This article goes out to answer some of the questions as to why some of the brethren who leave the institutional church systems end up returning after a few months.
 At present it is estimated by Christian media and other sources that a million people are leaving the church yearly.
-As has been already stated in their exit interviews, these Christians are not leaving because they have lost their faith but because they feel they have to leave to save their faith.
+As has been already stated in their exit interviews, these Christians are not leaving because they have lost their faith, but because they feel they have to leave to save their faith.

 I believe the numbers for this second exodus to be correct.
 I just don’t believe they are leaving the Church the Lord Jesus Christ is building today.
-I believe in many cases they are leaving Egypt/ Babylon the religious system that calls itself the church.
+I believe in many cases they are leaving Egypt/Babylon, the religious system, that calls itself the church.
 The Old Testament exodus from Egypt closely resembles the struggles that most House/Simple/Organic church people experience when they leave the only thing they have known all their life.

 As many of you know, you can move physically out of a system/Egypt without moving mentally out of the paradigm.
-As long as the religious system has its values intertwined around our hearts they will never truly be free.
+As long as the religious system has its values intertwined around our hearts, they will never truly be free.

-I wish I could say that all who begin the journey of being healed from the past, breaking free from the addiction of human traditions and who begin to put Christ truly first make it, but such is not the case.
+I wish I could say that all who begin the journey of being healed from the past, breaking free from the addiction of human traditions, and who begin to put Christ truly first make it, but such is not the case.
 The pull of this world and the peer pressure of the majority take their captives daily from among our groups and relationships.

 I have asked the Lord many times why he permitted these relationships to even begin if He knew they would not end up fruitfully.
 His answer is always the same.
-“For My Testimony, so they may taste my love and know I sent them messengers of My Truth” and “Results are my business you just plant and water faithfully.”
+“For My Testimony, so they may taste my love and know I sent them messengers of My Truth,” and “Results are my business.
+You just plant and water faithfully.”
 So we who serve these saints should not take their return to the religious system personal.
 We will still feel the pain because Christ’s compassion and mercy are inside of us.

-I have seem many examples over the years of those that returned to religious system.
+I have seem many examples over the years of those that returned to the religious system.
 My initial response is a deep sadness because I know that it is easier to leave the first time than it is to leave after you have returned.
 They are trapped and they have chosen to quench the Holy Spirit.
 Only the patience of the Lord can renew them to life now.
 I know personally how hard it is to walk after Christ in the 21st century.
 I blame the very system they left for their shallowness and the weakness of their relationship with Christ.
 The foundation was wrong and their spiritual house crumbled.
-The worst part of all this is since they are walking with the majority they have no concept that they have left their moorings and the ship is going out with the tide.
-For all they know all is well, until the Day they stand before Christ at the judgement seat and find out they were building with sub-par materials.
+The worst part of all this is since they are walking with the majority, they have no concept that they have left their moorings and the ship is going out with the tide.
+For all they know all is well, until the Day they stand before Christ at the judgment seat and find out they were building with sub-par materials.

 1 Cor 3:9-15